What is a Certificate for Sequestration (Scotland)?

 If you meet the criteria used by the sites’ recommended firms and wish to proceed, the adviser will be able to put you in touch with one of them directly in order that the process can begin.

-In other instances (that do not fit the criteria applied by these Insolvency Practitioners) the adviser will be able to direct you to Money Advisers local to your area who can a certificate for you.
+In other instances (that do not fit the criteria applied by these Insolvency Practitioners) the adviser will be able to direct you to Money Advisers local to your area who can provide a certificate to you.

 You are also welcome to ask questions in connection to Certificates for Sequestration and bankruptcy in general in our trust deed forum.